engmahmoudosman/engmahmoudosman.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---
 ![Logo](/images/converter_3dview.png)

-This project involved the development of a DC DC buck converter based on the LM5146.
+This project involves the development of a DC DC buck converter based on the LM5146.
 It includes the schematic and layout design.
+I used Altium designer for this project

 Specifications
 ======